zaproxy/zap-api-docs/source/includes/welcome.md

 </aside>

-##Basics on the API Request
+## Basics on the API Request

 ZAP APIs provide access to most of the core features of ZAP such as the active scanner and spider.
-The ZAP API is enabled by default in the daemon mode and the desktop mode.
-If you are using the ZAP desktop, then the API can be configured by visiting to the following screen:
+ZAP API is enabled by default in the daemon mode and the desktop mode.
+If you are using ZAP desktop, then the API can be configured by visiting to the following screen:

 `Tools -> Options -> API`.